Lazer-1/lazer-1.github.io/content/blog/state-of-restaking-2025/index.md

 katex_enable = true
 +++

-## Problems in existing PoS networks
+## Recap on the problems in existing PoS networks

 1. **Bootstrapping and attracting capital into a PoS network is difficult**, especially for smaller chains.